Sunday 9 July 2023

-After a two-year absence, the T S Eliot Festival returns on Sunday 10 July with a glittering line-up to celebrate the centenary of the ground-breaking publication of The Waste Land in 1922 at an inspirational day of talks, readings, and discussions near the pig-sty, the dull façade, and the tombstone.
+After a successful return in 2022 following an enforced two-year absence, the T S Eliot Festival is back again this year on Sunday 9 July with another exciting line-up providing an inspirational day of talks, readings, and discussions near the pig-sty, the dull façade, and the tombstone.

 Featuring talks and poetry, conversation and debate, and delicious food and wine, the Festival is a delightful celebration of Eliot and of Little Gidding, and a chance to meet other Eliot scholars and enthusiasts.
 It takes place in the garden of Ferrar House at Little Gidding in rural Cambridgeshire.
 In addition to the programme of Eliot-related events, morning coffee, a two-course buffet lunch, and afternoon tea will be served.
 Doors open at 10:00, the programme begins at 10:30, and the Festival concludes at 4:30.